Cancelled trip to Egypt as per advice from UK Foreign Office, means travel here is now dead until peace is restored.

 The rising unrest in Egypt and the peoples call to bring down the government brings disruption to tourism.
 (January 28, 2011)

 Stranded in Athens, passengers are faced with choices of continuing onward to Cairo or to return to where they came.
 The UK Foreign Office advises not to travel to Egypt but the choice is still yours, the theme seems to be we are safer returning.

-My travels here have been canceled, but one day I hope when Egypt is at rest I can finally return to set my eyes on it’s historic treasures and meet the people who will finally be set free.
+My travels here have been cancelled, but one day I hope when Egypt is at rest I can finally return to set my eyes on its historic treasures and meet the people who will finally be set free.